Victoria’s Secret Angel Josephine Skriver Bares Curves In Sheer Black Lace

 “Haha yeah, that was a little scary at first.
 So nice to meet you too.
 Thanks for coming out,” replied Skriver.

 According to a post from Gonzalez, Sports Illustrated swimsuit model Camille Kostek also appeared at the location.
-Kostek revealed that Victoria’s Secret new fall luxe collection is meant to be shown off with outfits, and wore a gorgeous piece styled with an open satin and a leather-look pencil skirt.
+Kostek revealed that Victoria’s Secret new fall luxe collection is meant to be shown off with outfits and wore a gorgeous piece styled with an open satin and a leather-look pencil skirt.

 View this post on Instagram